Continuous Delivery Accelerates Developer Velocity & Cloud Migration

 Introducing Harness Cloud Cost Management

-We built a cloud cost management software to empower engineering and DevOps teams so they can proactively manage and optimize cloud costs, allowing finance teams to “shift down” the responsibility of cloud costs to the people who consume cloud resources.
+We built a cloud cost management software to empower engineering and DevOps teams so they can proactively manage and optimize cloud costs, allowing finance teams to “shift down” the responsibility of cloud costs to the people who consume cloud resources and maintain their cloud budget.

 In a nutshell, this is why Harness Cloud Cost Management can enable organizations to “shift down”: